Cyberpunk 2077 trailers continue to surface, showing off the very hotly anticipated game from Witcher 3 developer CD Project Red.

-When that gameplay trailer first went live to just the press there are loads of disjointed details doing the rounds - on everything from whether it's first- or third-person to how classes work and whether you can play as a woman - so here on this page we've rounded up the lot of them, just in case, for some reason, you don't fancy going through the trailer frame-by-frame.
+The first proper showing from E3 2018 also gave us loads of disjointed gameplay details - on everything from whether it's first- or third-person to how classes work and whether you can play as a woman - so here on this page we've rounded up the lot of them, just in case, for some reason, you don't fancy going through the trailer frame-by-frame.

 Cyberpunk gameplay details - can you create your own character, is there Cyberpunk DLC and what else do we know?